 Cobras, with their threatening hoods and intimidating upright postures, are some of the most iconic snakes on Earth.
 Their elegance, prideful stance and venomous bite have made them both respected and feared.

 Cobras are Elapids, a type of poisonous snake with hollow fangs fixed to the top jaw at the front of the mouth.
+These snakes cannot hold their fangs down on prey so they inject venom through their fangs, according to the San Diego Zoo.
 They have an excellent sense of smell and night vision.
 In addition to their trademark hoods, cobras have round pupils and smooth scales.

 Colors vary widely from species to species.
 There are red, yellow, black, mottled, banded and many other colors and patterns of cobra.

 Cobras are large snakes; many species reach more than 6 feet long (2 meters).
-The forest cobra is the largest true cobra, reaching 10 feet (3 m), and Ashe’s spitting cobra is 9 feet (2.7 m), making it the world’s largest spitting cobra.
+According to Cape Snake Conservation, the forest cobra is the largest true cobra, reaching 10 feet (3 m), and Ashe’s spitting cobra is 9 feet (2.7 m), making it the world’s largest spitting cobra.
 The smallest species is the Mozambique spitting cobra, which is about 4 feet long (1.2 m).
 King cobras, the longest of all venomous snakes, can reach 18 feet (5.5 m).

-Cobras typically live in hot, tropical areas but are also found in deserts, grasslands, forests and farming areas in Africa and Southern Asia.
+According to Cobras by Sylvia A. Johnson (Lerner, 2006), cobras typically live in hot, tropical areas but are also found in savannahs, grasslands, forests and farming areas in Africa and Southern Asia.
 They like to spend time underground, under rocks and in trees.

 Cobras reproduce by laying eggs.
 Females typically lay 20 to 40 eggs at a time, which incubate between 60 and 80 days.
-Cobras will stay near the eggs and defend them until they hatch.
+According to India’s SnakeWorld, cobras will stay near the eggs and defend them until they hatch.
 Wild boars and mongooses are known to steal cobra eggs.

 The mongoose is the best-known enemy of the cobra.
-Mongooses have thick fur to protect against cobra fangs and often defeat cobras in fights using their speed and agility.
+According to Cobras.org, mongooses have thick fur to protect against cobra fangs and often defeat cobras in fights using their speed and agility.
 They can bite the cobra’s back before the snake can defend itself.
 Cobras are also threatened from other snakes and humans.

 Cobras are typically opportunistic hunters, chowing down on whatever prey comes their way.
 Often, they eat birds, small mammals, lizards, eggs, carrion and other snakes.
 They slither through the wilderness silently, following their prey until they are ready to attack.
-Most cobras hunt at dawn or dusk, though some species forage during the heat of the day.
+According to the San Diego Zoo, most cobras hunt at dawn or dusk, though some species forage during the heat of the day.